 - 1. The parties generate an instance x' for an auxiliary NP-set L', where L' is defined by a witness relation R'.
-The generation protocol in use must satisfy the following two conditions: - (a) If the verifier follows its prescribed strategy then no matter which strategy is used by the prover, with high probability, the protocol's outcome is a NO-instance of L'. - (b) Loosely speaking, there exists an efficient (non-interactive) procedure for producing a (random) transcript of the generation protocol along with an NP-witness for the corresponding outcome such that the produced transcript is computationally indistinguishable from the transcript of a real execution of the protocol.
+The generation protocol in use must satisfy the following two conditions: - (a) If the verifier follows its prescribed strategy then no matter which strategy is used by the prover, with high probability, the protocol's outcome is a NO-instance of L'. - (b) Loosely speaking, there exists an efficient (non-interactive) procedure for producing a (random) transcript of the generation protocol such that the corresponding protocol's outcome is a YES-instance of L' and yet the produced transcript is computationally indistinguishable from the transcript of a real execution of the protocol.
+Furthermore, this procedure also outputs an NP-witness for the YES-instance that appears as the protocol's outcome.

-For example, L' may consist of all possible outcomes of a pseudorandom generator that stretches its seed by a factor of two, and the generation protocol may consist of the two parties iteratively invoking a coin tossing protocol to obtain a random string.
+For example, L' may consist of all possible outcomes of a pseudorandom generator that stretches its seed by a factor of two, and the generation protocol may consist of the two parties iteratively invoking a "coin tossing" protocol to obtain a random string.
 Note that the outcome of a real execution will be an almost uniformly distributed string, which is most likely a NO-instance of L', whereas it is easy to generate a (random) transcript corresponding to any desired outcome (provided that the parties use an adequate coin tossing protocol).